annaesvensson/yellow-update/README.md

     ! [yellow about]

-Content file with current product release:
+Content file with installed product release:

     ---
     Title: Example page
     ---
-    This page shows the current product release.
+    This page shows the installed product release.

     ! [yellow release]